zzzeek/sqla_tutorial/presentation/index.rst

   work, and are kept unique on that primary key identity.
 * Lazy Loading - Some attributes of an object may emit additional SQL queries when they are accessed.
-* Eager Loading - Multiple tables are queried at once in order to load related objects and collections.
+* Eager Loading - attributes are loaded immediately.
+Related tables may be loaded using JOINs to the primary SELECT statement or additional queries can be emitted.
 * Method Chaining - queries are composed using a string of method calls which each return a new query object.